Firstly: What does "lockdown" mean?

 do is remove the turning disc and substitute your plastic flooring.

-If you have an incubator like the Brinsea Octagon Advance which uses a turning cradle, simply lift the incubator off the cradle and place it on a flat surface.
+If you have an incubator which uses any other method, such as a turning cradle, simply lift the incubator off the cradle and place it on a flat surface.
+Unplug the cradle, clean it and put it away for next time.

 In an incubator which has an automatic turner but doesn't count the days, such as the Brinsea Maxi 2 Advance EX, re-set the digital indicator to not turn.